Emergency recall - BC SPCA

 Remember, you need patience.
 “Avoid the temptation of using it outdoors too soon.
 My general rule is if you are not willing to bet $100 your dog will be successful, do not use your emergency recall cue,” says Clow.

-See our guide to training an emergency recall on the AnimalKind site.
+See our guide and infographic on how to train an emergency recall on the BC SPCA’s AnimalKind site.

 How can you practice the emergency recall?